-You can apply for a business credit card with an EIN only, but it’s very rare.
-Two of the only business credit cards you can get with just an EIN, and no SSN required, are the Office Depot and Shell Gas business cards.
-Most business credit cards require an EIN, or Employer Identification Number, which the IRS assigns every U.S.-based company that applies for one.
-But most business cards also require a Social Security number or an Individual Taxpayer Identification Number.
+Yes, you can apply for a business credit card with an EIN only, but it’s rare.
+Most business credit cards require an Employer Identification Number (EIN), which the IRS assigns every U.S. company that applies for one, but most business cards also require a Social Security number or Individual Taxpayer Identification Number.

 The EIN shows that you’re legitimately a business owner.
 The SSN, or ITIN, allows the credit card company to review your personal credit history when evaluating your application and hold you personally accountable for paying the bill if you’re approved.
 Almost all business credit cards require personal liability.
 But there are a few exceptions.

-Sam’s Club Mastercard Business: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
+Sam's Club® Business Credit Card: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
 You can only get this card if you’re a Sam’s Club member, and you need good business or personal credit to be approved.
 You can use the card anywhere that accepts Mastercard.

 SuperAmerica Fleet Credit Cards: You can apply for these cards without an SSN if you’ve been in business for at least three years.
 You can use it at all SuperAmerica gas stations and 45,000 partner stations nationwide.
 Both cards require good business or personal credit.